andrewyww/Mouse-Grip-Forces-and-Performance/README.md

 point and click tasks across a range of difficulties.
 Data from the force sensors was collected with a sampling rate of 100 Hz.

-Plots were created by overlaying an image of the mouse with a shapefile, effectively making a heat map of the forces exerted on the different sections of the mouse.
+Plots were made by overlaying an image of the mouse with a shapefile, effectively creating a heat map of the forces exerted on the different sections of the mouse.
+Details will be provided in the mouse_shapefile folder.